Inventsable/GitinitAHK/ReadMe.txt

 ---  3/26/18  -  Gitinit launch

-NOTE: You must change the repositories of this script manually in the .ahk code before using it to full capacity.
+NOTE: You must change the repositories of this script manually in the .ahk code before using it to full capacity, by default the repository is CreateNewRepo/Sandbox.

+See https://github.com/Contactician/Gitinit.AHK/wiki for visual guides, hotkey chart and flowchart.

 This is a script for creating empty repositories and syncing them to GitHub, along with basic hotkeys for GitBash.

-Demonstration gif tutorials found in the WatchMe folder and Wiki link on this GitHub page.

 _____________________